SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

   aiding in infrastructure planning and decision-making.

-- **Rolling Stock Calculation:** The software calculates the required number of rolling stocks based on the timetable, supporting fleet sizing and ensuring sufficient availability for smooth operations.
+- **Rolling Stock Calculation:** The software calculates the required number of rolling stocks based on the timetable, supporting fleet sizing.

 ## Origin and Open Source Collaboration
 The Netzgrafik-Editor, initially developed as an internal innovation project at the *[Swiss Railways company (SBB CFF FFS)](https://www.sbb.ch)*, has reached a mature stage and evolved into a powerful tool with applications beyond railways.
-It can now be utilized in any domain that requires integrated synchronized clock-faced timetables as a planning foundation.
+It can now be utilized in any domain that requires integrated synchronized clock-faced timetables as a planning basis.

 The versatility of the editor makes it suitable for various logistics planning scenarios, enabling efficient timetable creation and analysis.
 The software's key features can be leveraged in a broader context.

-Industries and sectors that can benefit from the Netzgrafik-Editor include:
+Industries and sectors that could benefit from the Netzgrafik-Editor include:
 - **Public Transportation Systems:** Other public transport networks can utilize the editor's flexibility and features to effectively visualize and plan their transportation systems, leading to improved efficiency and better services.

+- ...

-- **Education Systems:** The editor's capabilities can be utilized in educational institutions to create integrated timetables for classes, exams, and other activities, facilitating efficient scheduling and minimizing conflicts.
+- **Educations:** The editor's capabilities can be utilized in educational institutions to create integrated timetables for classes, exams, and other activities, facilitating efficient scheduling and minimizing conflicts.

 By extending the scope of its application beyond railways, the Netzgrafik-Editor has the potential to become a valuable tool in numerous sectors,